dododex/help/faq/configuring-ark-multipliers-on-dododex.md

   </tbody>
 </table>

-### ARK: Survival Ascended Difficulty Presets
+### ARK: Survival Ascended's Difficulty Presets
 ARK: Survival Ascended has difficulty presets that simply select multipliers for you, as seen in the table above.
 If you want to set everything to 1, click "Restore Defaults."
+Note that while the "Easy" difficulty increases Taming Speed (dinos require a lower amount of food), it also decreases Food Drain (dinos take longer to get hungry), meaning that overall time required to tame does not necessarily go down.
+In some cases, Easy takes longer to tame, and in some cases it will be the same, depending on the dino, level, and food.
+Also note that a longer tame time means more narcotics.

 ## ARK: Mobile